Amoclav Suspension

 Pregnancy: 156.25 mg/5 mL & 312.5 mg/5 mL powder for oral suspension: Animal studies do not indicate direct or indirect harmful effects with respect to pregnancy, embryonal/foetal development, parturition or postnatal development (see Pharmacology: Toxicology: Preclinical safety data under Actions).
 Limited data on the use of amoxicillin/clavulanic acid during pregnancy in humans do not indicate an increased risk of congenital malformations.
 In a single study in women with preterm, premature rupture of the foetal membrane it was reported that prophylactic treatment with amoxicillin/clavulanic acid may be associated with an increased risk of necrotising enterocolitis in neonates.
 Use should be avoided during pregnancy, unless considered essential by the physician.

-228.5 mg/5 mL & 457 mg/5 mL suspension: (Pregnancy Category B).
-There are no adequate or controlled studies in pregnant women and safe use in pregnancy has not been definitely established.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: (Pregnancy Category B).
+There are no adequate or controlled studies in pregnant women.
+The safe use in pregnancy has not been definitely established.
 However, oral Co-amoxiclav has been administered to pregnant women, particularly in the treatment of urinary tract infections, without evidence of adverse effects to the fetus.

-Lactation: 156.25 mg/5 mL & 312.5 mg/5 mL powder for oral suspension: Both substances are excreted into breast milk (nothing is known of the effects of clavulanic acid on the breast-fed infant).
+Breast-feeding: 156.25 mg/5 mL & 312.5 mg/5 mL powder for oral suspension: Both substances are excreted into breast milk (nothing is known of the effects of clavulanic acid on the breast-fed infant).

 Consequently, diarrhoea and fungus infection of the mucous membranes are possible in the breast-fed infant, so that breast-feeding might have to be discontinued.
 The possibility of sensitisation should be taken into account.